gaurangchaudhary/gaurangchaudhary/README.md

 ### Hi there 👋 I am [Gaurang Chaudhary](https://gaurangchaudhary.github.io/)

-I am a Junior pursuing a double major in Computer Science and Mathematics and a minor in Business at University of Massachusetts Amherst.
+I am a junior pursuing a double major in Computer Science and Mathematics and a minor in Business at University of Massachusetts Amherst.
 I am passionate about utilizing technology to connect the world and make a difference.

 I am always looking for new opportunities where I can contribute positively and if you are a student, alumni, recruiter or would just like to chat, let’s connect!